-- (a) Prior to the filing of any document in an action assigned to the ECF system, any person may apply by motion for an order allowing the filing of such document under seal, or limiting the electronic access to, any specifically-identified document, as provided by 11 U.S.C. § 107 or as authorized by law.
-For a highly sensitive document to be filed under seal, the motion requesting that relief must identify the document as being a highly sensitive document, as defined by the General Order regarding Procedures for the Filing, Service, and Management of Highly Sensitive Documents, entered by the court on February 9, 2021. - (b) A motion to file a document under seal or subject to restricted access may be filed electronically.
-Contemporaneously with the filing of such a motion, a proposed order authorizing the filing of a document under seal or subject to restricted access shall also be uploaded electronically. - (1) If the document requested to be filed under seal or subject to restricted access is not a highly sensitive document, a copy of the document requested to be filed under seal or subject to restricted access shall be attached to the uploaded order unless the document was previously filed with the court. - (2) If the document requested to be filed under seal is a highly sensitive document, it shall be provided to the clerk's office in paper form or via email rather than attached to the uploaded order, and the uploaded order shall identify the document as a highly sensitive document. - (c) After entry of an order authorizing the filing of the document under seal or subject to restricted access, the person requesting the document be filed under seal or subject to restricted access shall coordinate with the clerk's office the process to be followed to electronically file the document in question as a private event.
+- (a) Prior to the filing of any document in an action assigned to the ECF system, any person may apply by motion for an order allowing the filing of such document under seal, or limiting the electronic access to, any specifically-identified document, as provided by 11 U.S.C. § 107 or as authorized by law. - (b) A motion to file a document under seal or subject to restricted access may be filed electronically.
+Contemporaneously with the filing of such a motion, a proposed order authorizing the filing of a document under seal or subject to restricted access shall also be uploaded electronically.
+A copy of the document requested to be filed under seal or subject to restricted access shall be attached to the uploaded order unless the document was previously filed with the court. - (c) After entry of an order authorizing the filing of the document under seal or subject to restricted access, the clerk's office shall then proceed to electronically file the document in question such that the clerk's office may immediately remove it from public access.